cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 If set, this will allow per-user access in the Web UI when using the authn_spacewalk module for authentication.

 However, doing so will permit all Spacewalk/Satellite users with certain roles (config_admin and org_admin) to edit all of cobbler's configuration.
 Users should turn this on only if they want this behavior and do not have a cross-multi-org seperation concern.
 If you have a single org in your satellite, it's probably safe to turn this on to enable the use of the Web UI alongside a Satellite install.

-Please refer to the {% linkup title:"Spacewalk Authentication" extrameta:2.8.0 %} section for more details.
+Please refer to the [Spacewalk Authentication]({% link manuals/2.8.0/5/2/4_-_Spacewalk.md %}) section for more details.

 ### redhat_management_server
 * **type:** String